Personal Injury Lawyer Serving Sunrise

 Sunrise is a city of about 85,000 residents in Broward County, Florida.
 In addition to people who live there, many visitors enjoy the city’s award-winning recreational facilities, including the Sawgrass Sanctuary, the Sunrise Tennis Club , and the Seven Bridges at Springtree Golf Club .
 Sunrise is also home to Sawgrass Mills, a shopping, dining, and entertainment destination that welcomes 25 million patrons each year.
 As in other communities of its size, residents and visitors in this city can fall victim to unforeseen accidents.
 If you’ve been hurt in Sunrise due to the recklessness of another person or entity, you may be able to recover compensation.
 At Frankl Kominsky, our knowledgeable injury attorneys are available to represent you for your claim.
 We handle all personal injury matters, including slip and falls, medical malpractice, defective products, wrongful death, and highway collisions involving cars, trucks, and motorcycles.Florida Statute of Limitations

 The statute of limitations for personal injury and wrongful death lawsuits differ.
-In Florida, you must file a personal injury claim within four years from the date of the accident.
+In Florida, you must file a personal injury claim within two years from the date of the accident.
 In wrongful death cases, the time frame to file is two years from the date of the death.
 If you fail to file your lawsuit within the applicable statute of limitations, your lawsuit will likely be dismissed.
 Of course, there are exceptions to these limitations, however, they are quite rare and should be discussed with a personal injury lawyer serving Sunrise.Florida Vehicle Accident Statistics

 It should be noted that Florida is a primary vacation spot in the United States due to its pleasant weather conditions.
 Because of this, tourists are attracted to its various cities throughout the year.
 When this occurs, there are a large number of motorists who are unfamiliar with the various locations that they are visiting.
 This may lead to serious vehicular accidents.
 In addition, a large number of commercial trucks also travel through Florida and many have become involved in catastrophic accidents.